Ionic-Bond-Driven Atom-Bridged Room-Temperature Cooper Pairing in Cuprates and Nickelates: a Theoretical Framework Supported by 32 Experimental Evidences

-Since the discovery of high-transition temperature ($T_c$) superconductivity in cuprates in 1986~\cite{Bednorz1986}, nickelates have recently emerged as another family exhibiting high-$T_c$ behavior~\cite{Wang2024,WangNingning2024}.
-A common feature among these materials is their oxygen-rich composition.
-Unfortunately, the microscopic mechanism underlying their unconventional superconductivity remains elusive—a significant challenge called as the scientific Tower of Babel by Nobel Prize laureates P.W.
-Anderson and J.R.
-Schrieffer, which will lead to the condensed matter textbooks being rewritten~\cite{Anderson1991}.
+Since the discovery of high-$T_c$ superconductivity in cuprates in 1986~\cite{Bednorz1986}, nickelates have recently emerged as another family exhibiting high-$T_c$ behavior~\cite{Wang2024,WangNingning2024}.
+A common feature among these oxides is their oxygen-rich composition.
+Unfortunately, the microscopic mechanism underlying their unconventional superconductivity remains elusive—a significant challenge called as the scientific Tower of Babel by Nobel Prize laureate P.W.
+Anderson, which will lead to rewriting of the condensed matter textbooks believed by Nobel Prize winner J.R.
+Schrieffer~\cite{Anderson1991}.

 It is widely accepted that superconductivity arises from two steps: the formation of Cooper pairs and their condensation.
-To uncover the microscopic pairing mechanism in cuprates and nickelates, such as YBa$_2$Cu$_3$O$_{6+x}$, $T_c \leq$23~K~\cite{Wang2024} and La$_2$PrNi$_2$O$_7$ with $T_c^{zero}$=60~K at 18-20 GPa~\cite{WangNingning2024}, we begin by analyzing their chemical compositions.
-Oxygen is the sole non-metal element in these complex superconductors.
-Metal atoms, with relatively low first ionization energies $\sim$5-8 eV (Figs.~S1-2 in Supplemental Material (SM)~\cite{Supplemental})~\cite{Kittel2005,Landau1977}, readily donate their outer electrons, which contribute to electrical conduction.
+To uncover the carrier-pairing mechanism in cuprates and nickelates, such as YBa$_2$Cu$_3$O$_{6+x}$, $T_c \leq$23~K~\cite{Wang2024} and La$_2$PrNi$_2$O$_7$ with $T_c^{zero}$=60~K at 18-20 GPa~\cite{WangNingning2024}, we begin by analyzing their chemical compositions.
+Oxygen is the sole non-metal element in these superconductors.
+Metal atoms, with relatively low first ionization energies about 5-8 eV (Figs.~S1-3 in Supplemental Material (SM)~\cite{Supplemental})~\cite{Kittel2005,Landau1977}, readily donate their outer electrons, which contribute to electrical conduction.
 In contrast, oxygen, being highly electronegative (second only to fluorine), naturally attracts electrons, thereby acting as a natural electron gathering center.
 Consequently, oxygen plays a critical role in the unconventional superconductivity observed in electron-doped cuprates and nickelates, as well as in their microscopic electron-pairing mechanism.
 Conversely, in hole-doped high-$T_c$ oxides, metal atoms function as the centers for hole accumulation and pairing.